front-end-foundations/6-Basilica/readme.md

 Setting up SASS includes creating and defining an input folder for scss and an output folder for css.

+For VS Code you need to configure the Live SASS Compiler plug in.

 ```
 {
   "liveSassCompile.settings.formats": [